yuliiiah/writing-samples/architecture.md

 # Architecture overview

-This page explores multitenancy, data storage, and user governance in AdHoc to offer a high-level overview of our architecture and enable you to decide whether AdHoc is the right solution for your digital agency.
+This page explores multitenancy, data storage, and user governance in the context of AdHoc.
+We aim to provide you with a high-level overview of the AdHoc architecture and enable you to decide whether AdHoc is the right solution for your digital agency.

 ## What is multitenancy?